logicalbomb/puzzle-attack/docs/puzzle-attack-task-list.md

 - Board state updates correctly
 - Swaps persist regardless of whether a match occurs
 - Matched blocks are not swappable (swap is rejected)
+- Falling blocks are not swappable (swap is rejected)
+- Can swap stationary blocks while other blocks are falling
+- Can swap block into column above falling blocks; it starts falling immediately
+- Can swap non-matched blocks during match flash animation
+- Matches detected immediately during fall animation

 **Files to Modify:**
 - `src/client/input.c`